Democratic legitimacy of the European Union

-Opinions differ as to whether the EU has a democratic deficit or how it should be remedied if it exists.
-Some scholars argue that the EU does not suffer from a democratic deficit as it is more constrained by its plural structure of checks and balances than any national polity.
-The EU is an intergovernmental institutional framework where democratically elected national governments bargain with each other.
-According to Majone, non-accountable institutions, such as the European Commission or the Court of Justice, are insulated from democratic contestation to achieve greater efficiency and protect minority rights.
-Some Pro-Europeans (i.e. those in favour of the EU) argue that the European Union should reform its institutions to make them more accountable, while Eurosceptics argue that the EU should reduce its powers and often campaign for withdrawal from the EU.
+Majone argues that the democratic deficit creates inappropriate standards to what is essentially a regulatory body.
+According to his analysis, non-accountable institutions, such as the European Commission or the Court of Justice, are insulated from democratic contestation to achieve greater efficiency and protect minority rights, similar to independent central banks or regulatory agencies at the national level that are legitimised because of their expertise and effectiveness, rather than direct elections.
+Pro-Europeans (i.e. those in favour of the EU) argue that the European Union should reform its institutions to make them more accountable, while Eurosceptics argue that the EU should reduce its powers and often campaign for withdrawal from the EU.

 Use and meaning of the term

 The phrase "democratic deficit" is cited as having first been used in 1977 by the Young European Federalists in their Manifesto, which was drafted by Richard Corbett.
 In 1979 it was used by David Marquand in reference to the then European Economic Community, the forerunner of the European Union.
 He argued that the European Parliament (then the Assembly) suffered from a democratic deficit as it was not directly elected by the citizens of the Community.
 'Democratic deficit', in relation to the European Union, refers to a perceived lack of accessibility to the ordinary citizen, or lack of representation of the ordinary citizen, and lack of accountability of European Union institutions.
 Generally, the term 'democratic deficit' describes when there is a gap between the electorate's idea of what a democracy should be, and their perceived conception of how their democracy is currently performing.

+Andreas Follesdal and Simon Hix give the clearest critique of EU democratic legitimacy.
+They give five key issues: